koii-network/docs/quickstart/hello-world/introduction.md

 2.  **Build revolutionary applications**

-    Our community cloud allows you to create products that would be simply impossible to create with <Tooltip text="Web2"/> solutions.
+    Our community cloud allows you to create products that would be simply impossible to create with Web2 solutions.
 As an example, you can create a social network hosted by its users, unstoppable web crawlers and next-generation neural networks trained with hard-to-obtain data, and much more.

 <!-- add line break below -->